 Francesca is a veteran of several political transitions of the last twenty years, most significantly engaged in the Balkans and the Middle East.
-Whether as an implementer of policy for an inter-governmental organization or as a NGO activist, supporting local efforts to reform or as a contributor of new ideas at an international think tank, she developed substantial relationships with political change agents and is respected by political leaders in several countries.
-An expert on elections, parliament and political parties, Francesca has worked in over 30 countries, managing multi-million dollar projects that delivered.
+Whether as an implementer of policy for an inter-governmental organization or as an NGO activist, supporting local efforts to reform or as a contributor of new ideas at an international think tank, she developed substantial relationships with political change agents and is respected by political leaders in several countries.
+An expert on elections, parliament and political parties, Francesca has worked in over 30 countries, managing multi-million dollar projects leading teams that delivered.
 She is a recipient of the Canada Peace Keeping medal, in recognition of her work in the Balkans.
 Before beginning international work 20 years ago, Francesca worked in the Canadian House of Commons and was campaign director for a national environmental coalition.
 For three years she was a senior advisor to the first woman to lead a major political party in North America and has been, ever since, a passionate advocate for women’s political participation.
 When Francesca is not thinking about politics, she thinks about food — both cooking and eating.

-Carlo Binda started the Malta based partnership, Binda Consulting International Ltd., after ten years of international political and democracy development work in the Middle East and North Africa, Central and Eastern Europe, and West Africa.
-Working with political leaders to establish new governance systems and institutions, civil society activists to entrench a civic sense of duty, and utilizing technology as a means to ensure progress is not eroded, Carlo has deep experience building on a career began in Canada.
+Carlo Binda started the Malta-based partnership, Binda Consulting International Ltd., after ten years of international political and democracy development work in the Middle East and North Africa, Central and Eastern Europe, and West Africa.
+Working with political leaders to establish new governance systems and institutions, civil society activists to entrench a civic sense of duty, and utilizing technology as a means to ensure progress is not eroded, Carlo has deep experience building on a career that began in Canada.
 Carlo was seconded from the Government of Saskatchewan to work as the Manager of Intergovernmental Affairs for the Royal Commission on the Future of Health Care in Canada.
 While with the government of the Canadian province of Saskatchewan, he served as Special Advisor to the Premier.
 He also possesses election campaign and party organization experience at the municipal, provincial, and national levels with Canada’s New Democratic Party.
-Carlo has worked with members of parliament, government leadership, political activists, civil society advocates, and international donors in directing multi million dollar programs in Yemen, Kosovo, Nigeria, and Libya – with significant regional support of programs.
-While constantly fascinated by the courage and determination of people in conflict and post conflict environments, Carlo always takes time to learn about particular culinary traditions – firmly believing peace is most often achieved at dinner tables!
+Carlo has worked with members of parliament, government leadership, political activists, civil society advocates, and international donors in directing multi-million dollar programs in Yemen, Kosovo, Nigeria, and Libya – with significant regional support of programs.
+While constantly fascinated by the courage and determination of people in conflict and post-conflict environments, Carlo always takes time to learn about particular culinary traditions – firmly believing peace is most often achieved at dinner tables!

-Director of Business DevelopmentBiography
+Director of MENA ProgrammesBiography